South African Fashion Designer

 In 2014 he took up the position of studio manager and assistant designer at Gavin Rajah – a fashion house that is synonymous with fine craftsmanship, luxurious finishes, and fine fabrication.
 This Cape Town-based atelier is famed for producing couture garments for their loyal clients around the world.
 The success of the brand has been built on a consistent standard of workmanship and creative excellence.
 While working under the guidance of Gavin Rajah, Stephen had the honor of traveling internationally and immersing himself in the fundamentals of managing a successful international brand – he counts this as one of the most rewarding experiences of his career.

 When did you know that you wanted to be a fashion designer?

-For as long as I can remember I have had a fascination with fashion and an absolute love for beautiful Wedding gowns.
+For as long as I can remember I have had a fascination with fashion and absolute love for beautiful Wedding gowns.
 While I was at school I remember that I was always busy illustrating fashion collections consisting of dramatic ball gowns.
-At the age of 16 I decided to pursue a career in fashion.
+At the age of 16, I decided to pursue a career in fashion.

 What’s it like being in the Fashion industry?

 When most people think about the fashion industry, they have a picture in mind of a designer sketching a dress, or models walking down a runway to show off the latest season collections.
 However, the fashion industry is predominantly what happens behind the seams of every garment or accessory that the consumer buys.
 The fashion industry is seen as a multibillion-dollar global enterprise devoted to the business of making and selling clothes.
 It has evolved to be one of the most demanding industries in the world, where you as the designer have to be creative and different, but at the same time also keep costs at mind to sell the specific product that you are developing.
 It is all about balancing your creative intuition with good business practice.
 This I find extremely exciting as a new challenge arises daily and you are forced to make instinctive decisions and take chances.